bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 Additionally, Kafka-specific environment variables with the `KAFKA_` prefix are automatically added to the Kafka configuration.

+### Schema Registry integration

+When the `--schema-registry-url` option is provided:

+- Schemas are registered automatically during application startup
+- Schema cleanup is handled as part of the `clean` command
+- Schema evolution is fully supported

 ## Command line interface

 The framework provides a unified command-line interface for application configuration.